 - The student resides with his/her parents(s) or legal guardian; - The student is in the United States with appropriate documentation (Form I-20) from the United States Department of Justice-Immigration and Naturalization Services; or - The student is a participant in a recognized foreign exchange program; and - The student is physically able to attend school and has provided the school district with such proof, including a current TB test.

-Cross Reference: 501 Student Attendance

-507.1 Student Health and Immunization Certificates
+Legal Reference: Iowa C code § 279.8 (2009).
+Cross Reference: 501 507.1 Student Attendance Student Health and Immunization Certificates

 604.9 HOME SCHOOL ASSISTANCE PROGRAM